 Fat is bad for you, right?
 Well, no, the generalisation that cyclists should avoid fats isn’t exactly true.
-You’ve probably heard of saturated fats that are common in things like processed meats and your favourite fast foods, which do contribute to weight gain, increased cholesterol and problems like heart disease, but their cousins the polyunsaturated fats (aka Omega 3 and Omega 6 fats) and monounsaturated fats (aka Omega 9 fats) are actually a necessary part of any balanced diets and offer plenty of benefits.
+You’ve probably heard of saturated fats that are common in things like processed meats and your favourite fast foods, which do contribute to weight gain, increased cholesterol and problems like heart disease.
+However, their cousins the polyunsaturated fats (aka Omega 3 and Omega 6 fats) and monounsaturated fats (aka Omega 9 fats) are actually a necessary part of any balanced diet and offer plenty of benefits.

-According to the NHS, there’s decent evidence to show that unsaturated fats can help to lower cholesterol, plus they help the body to absorb vitamins A, D and E, but the points of interest for cyclists are help with weight loss and the reduction of inflammation, key if your training rides are taking a toll on your joints and muscles.
+According to the NHS, there’s decent evidence to show that unsaturated fats can help to lower cholesterol, plus they help the body to absorb vitamins A, D and E. Particular points of interest for cyclists are that they can help with weight loss and the reduction of inflammation, which is key if your training rides are taking a toll on your joints and muscles.

-Swap out cakes, cheese, chocolate and red or fatty meat for avocados, unsalted nuts, salmon, sardines and use sunflower, rapeseed or olive oil rather than vegetable oil or animal fats when cooking.
+Swap out cakes, cheese, chocolate and red or fatty meat for avocados, unsalted nuts, salmon and sardines.
+Also, use sunflower, rapeseed or olive oil rather than vegetable oil or animal fats when cooking.

 If you’re within the estimated 89% of people in the UK who don’t drink enough water on a daily basis, then you really need to up your water intake if you’re going to be riding harder or more often.

 Cycling hydration can be an uphill battle if you don’t naturally drink water or find it difficult to force down glass after glass to get to the magic 2 litres a day recommended by the Hydration Council, so you might need to bust out a few hacks to get your water intake right in time for a race, endurance ride or training session.